 This “headline” and article disturbed me when I first saw it.
 I read the headline, read the article and was sick about it.
-I did not doubt my faith, but did question the intentions.
+I did not doubt my faith but did question the intentions.
 I thought why this would have to be?
 Or Why would the church need to clarify and change this in the handbook?
 Why would they reveal it so abruptly?

 I became victim to it, in efforts to protect the people I love a very natural reaction.
 I liked several posts on Facebook that disagreed with this headline and commented on a few posts, how I too felt this was unfair.
 It was unfair for everyone involved.

-Well thank you Friend for just making those rusty wheels in my head turn, and making me really have to search for myself, my hearts desires.
+Well, thank you, Friend, for just making those rusty wheels in my head turn, and making me really have to search for myself, my hearts desires.

 The thing that converted me back to Mormonism was the very thing I left it for.
 I left because I did not feel worthy, especially from the judgment and criticism I received from its members.
 I questioned if this church was true, and if it was, how could the members be so judgmental, when in the Scriptures it tells them specifically not too?
 There is a thought, we are all sinners not news to be (Gay, Straight, Black, White, Red, Yellow, Male, Female, Elderly, Young, and Younger) Doesn’t matter not one of us is more important than the other, which would make us equal.
 I alone am still not worthy of its eternal rewards, but that is what is so great about the teachings of this Gospel.

 Through my greatest sins and transgressions, I was brought back to the church, and through what started out as what I thought was a humiliating repentance process, ended with me seeing myself as God does.
 It also completely converted me to believe in the purpose of our brother, our Savior Jesus Christ’s, sacrifice.
 This conversion can happen in this life or the next, so I hated that I was so hung up on the members of the church.
-I was hung up on them, because I felt they thought of me unworthy to be in there presence, which is exactly what I see others taking from this release.
+I was hung up on them because I felt they thought of me unworthy to be in there presence, which is precisely what I see others taking from this release.

-This is what is so great about the bigger picture, I can guarantee when we get to the other side, anyone who has accepted the Gospel here on earth or in Heaven, will live in peace and harmony.
+This is what is so great about the bigger picture, I can guarantee when we get to the other side, anyone who has accepted the Gospel here on earth or in Heaven will live in peace and harmony.
 Even if they now participate in same-gender marriage, or are children of same-gender marriage!
 God is a merciful God, and he loves all his children, that is still the teaching of the Church!

-Does it really matter at what age we are baptized? or just that we are?
-I was baptized at 8, but considered myself converted at 25.
-I remember my heart conversion more than my baptism, because it was all for me.
+Does it really matter at what age we are baptized?
+Or just that we are?
+I was baptized at 8 but considered myself converted at 25.
+I remember my heart conversion more than my baptism because it was all for me.

 Say “yes” because I did and it will make me feel better knowing I was not alone.
 “Misery loves company!”
 J/K you don’t have to agree, just trying to put a little lightness in this sensitive situation.

 I can testify that they do not teach their members to hate or not accept others.
 They teach them to love everyone.
-They are sticking to marriage being between a man and a woman, they stick to us loving everyone no matter what, and not judging others, and putting family first.
+They are sticking to marriage being between a man and a woman, they cling to us loving everyone no matter what, and not judging others, and putting family first.
 This change did not change any core principles.

 Some of my most supportive parents are not of my faith, but come to me because they know that no matter what, I will love and teach their child as an equal, no matter their color, creed, gender, or relationship desires!
 I cherish the opportunities to share my love with children who are openly gay, my love is all God gave me permission to give.
 He did not give me permission to judge, cast out, or exclude.
 Nope, thank goodness that is not my job!